GACJ/callingitround/content/docs/supplemental_skills/5_conducting_in_hand/index.md

 ### Using CompLib's Handbell Positions

 There are a few other ways to figure out whether a composition is particularly handbell friendly which involve the use of CompLib's "Handbell Positions" tab under a given composition.
-For example, have a look at two different quarter peal compositions for Malpas Surprise Major.
+For example, have a look at two different quarter peal compositions for Plain Bob Major.

-{{< figure src="malpas_1344.png" link="https://complib.org/composition/36069" >}}
+{{< figure src="pb_jrp.png" link="https://complib.org/composition/73009">}}

-This 1344 has a limited number of calling positions and leaves the tenors unaffected.
-So far, so good; and it's fairly musical as well with a music score of 283.
+This 1264 has a limited number of calling positions and leaves the tenors unaffected.
+So far, so good; and it's fairly musical as well with a music score of 212.
 Let's look more in depth at the handbell pairs, though.
 By reading across each _row_ of the table, you can see the amount of the time that each pair is ringing its own pattern.
 So for example, the 1-2 pair will always be ringing leads from the 1-2 pattern, because the treble has a fixed line in each lead.
-In this composition, the 3-4 and 5-6 pairs spend about equal time in their own pattern and in the other two available patterns, with about 33\% of the time spent in each.
+In this composition, the 3-4 and 5-6 pairs spend a good amount of time in their own pattern, but also spend a fair amount of time in the other two available patterns.

-Compare that to this 1280 of Malpas Surprise Major, which is arguably slightly less musical with the music score of 273 and which has four calling positions instead of three.[^1]
+Compare that to this 1264 of Plain Bob Major, which is arguably slightly less musical with the music score of 203 and which has fewer calls at Home.[^1]

-{{< figure src="malpas_1280.png" link="https://complib.org/composition/40492">}}
+{{< figure src="pb_mbd.png" link="https://complib.org/composition/10411" >}}

-However, 3-4 pair spends _much_ less time in the 5-6 pattern, in fact only has 1 lead of the 5-6 pattern, and spends most of the rest of the time in the home pattern or in the 7-8 pattern.
-This is ideal: the ringer of the 3-4 pair will likely have practiced the 3-4 pair to plain courses and that will feel familiar.
+However, 3-4 pair spends _no_ time in the 5-6 pattern, and is only ever in its home pattern or in the 7-8 pattern.
+This is great: the ringer of the 3-4 pair will likely have practiced the 3-4 pair to plain courses and that will feel familiar.
 The 7-8 pattern is special because the 7-8 are often coursing, and are therefore often an "easier" pair to learn.
 Avoiding the 3-4 ringing the 5-6 pattern makes it an easier composition for a handbell band.
-Similarly, the 5-6 pair does not have to ring too many leads in the 3-4 pattern.
+Similarly, the 5-6 pair does not have to ring too many leads in the 3-4 pattern and spends the majority of its time at home or in the 7-8 pattern.

-So these two compositions, which have many similar features --- both quarter peals of Malpas, both relatively similarly musical and with only a few calling positions each --- will feel quite different to one another for a handbell band.
+So these two compositions, which have many similar features --- both are nice quarter peals of Plain Bob, relatively similarly musical and with only a few calling positions each --- will feel quite different to one another for a handbell band.

 ### Using lead heads